Get more than a job. Become a Student Leader!

-Student Activities is hires for over 30 Student Leader positions starting Spring Quarter.
-Take a look below for brief job descriptions and instructions on how to apply!
+Student Leader job Applications for the 2017-18 are now available.
+Take a look below for brief job descriptions and instructions on how to apply.

-Fill out an application for the jobs you want to apply for (applications available Spring 2014):
+Fill out an application for the jobs you want to apply for:

 - Must currently have a quarterly and cumulative GPA of at least a 2.5.

 Salary: $11.15 per hour.

 - Hours: 12 – 16 hours per week (each position varies)